secondary-smiles/communication-application/Specs.md

-# Chat-App Specifications
+# Communication-Application Specifications

-> These are the specifications for the chat app to follow, using TCP Sockets using [TOML](https://toml.io).
+> These are the specifications for a communication application to follow, using TCP Sockets and [TOML](https://toml.io).

 # Types of Messages